tuist/tuist/docs/docs/guide/project/dependencies.md

 #### Ensure `-ObjC` is added to `OTHER_LDFLAGS`

-Many of Google's libraries are written in Objective-C. Because of this, any consuming target will need to include the `-ObjC` tag in it's `OTHER_LDFLAGS` build setting.
+Many of Google's libraries are written in Objective-C. Because of this, any consuming target will need to include the `-ObjC` tag in its `OTHER_LDFLAGS` build setting.
 This can either be set in an `.xcconfig` file or manually specified in the target's settings within your Tuist manifests.
 An example:

 ```swift
 Target.target(